fermyon/actions/README.md

 If you don't run the preview action with undeploy on the closed event, your preview will remain deployed, and will count against any Fermyon Cloud account limits.

+> [!NOTE]
+> This action requires `pull-requests: write` permissions on the GitHub token to allow adding a comment (with the preview URL) on the pull request.
+Refer to the GitHub [documentation](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token) to check if your workflow configuration provides that permission.

 ### Inputs

 | Name          | Required | Default   | Description                                                                     |